Sikh–Sindhian relations: British Mediation

 The Sindhian appeal for British mediation in their dispute with the Sikh Empire received immediate attention from Lord Auckland’s government.
 At Fort William, officials recognised that the conflict between Ranjit Singh and the Talpur Amirs offered an opportunity to establish British influence in Sindh.
 In November 1836, Henry Pottinger was sent to Hyderabad with instructions to warn the Amirs that continued hostility with the Sikhs might endanger their rule, and to urge them to align more closely with the Company.

 Pottinger proposed that the Amirs accept British protection in return for several conditions that a British force stationed in Sindh, a resident agent at Hyderabad, and all correspondence with Lahore to pass through British channels.
 Despite initial reluctance, the Amirs consented after being reminded of the Sikh threat.
 A provisional agreement was reached with Mir Noor Muhammad Talpur on 30 November 1836, and a formal treaty was signed on 20 April 1837.
 It pledged British mediation between the Amirs and Maharaja Ranjit Singh, established a permanent British minister at Hyderabad, and allowed the Amirs to post a vakil at Calcutta.

 Ranjit Singh, informed of the arrangement, accepted British mediation, halted his advance on Shikarpur, and allowed Alexander Burnes to proceed up the Indus to Attock.
 The agreements secured peace on the Sindh frontier while marking the beginning of formal British ascendancy in Sindh.

+Mazari revolt of 1837

+After mediation by the Talpur Amirs of Sindh, peace was concluded on terms by which Mir Bahram Khan and the Mazaris acknowledged the supremacy of Maharaja Ranjit Singh.
+Mir Bahram Khan later visited the Lahore Durbar on Ranjit Singh's invitation.
+Later in 1837, however, the Mazaris again rebelled against Sikh authority.
+Mir Bahram Khan gathered his tribesmen, and was joined by Maulvi Nasiruddin, who had been sent by his uncle, Syed Ahmad Barelvi, to assist resistance against the Sikhs.

+The Sikh force, equipped with trained cavalry and artillery under Abdur Rehman, defeated the Mazaris and inflicted heavy casualties.
+Rojhan was retaken and completely destroyed.
+According to Sohan Lal Suri, Ranjit Singh ordered the guns of the Lahore artillery to be fired in celebration after receiving news of the victory.

+Mir Bahram Khan died soon afterwards and was succeeded by his son Mir Dost Ali.
+After his accession, Mir Dost Ali again rose against the Sikhs and attempted to recover Rojhan, but Diwan Sawan Mal Chopra marched against him and forced the Mazaris to withdraw.
+A more lasting peace returned after Sawan Mal's death in 1844, when his son and successor, Mul Raj, gained Mir Dost Ali's support and reached an agreement with the Mazaris, who recognized Sikh suzerainty.